Tanmay-901/test-case-generator/README.md

   2. click on `pin to start`.
   3. Now the tool's icon is pinned to your start menu and can be used directly from there which saves the hussle of going inside the `dist` folder everytime you want to run the tool.
+* In the end, please provide your valueable feedback to me at : tanmaykhandelwal2014@gmail.com

 ## To be kept in mind:
 * This is a **plug'n'play** tool i.e. no installation is required